Sega Rally 2006

 Sega Rally 2006 is an arcade racing game developed and published by Sega for PlayStation 2.
 The third installment in the Sega Rally series, it was released in Japan and Asia on January 12, 2006.
-It is the first Sega Rally game not originally developed for arcades.

 Gameplay

-Like its predecessors, the object of the game is to successfully drive along tracks with different surfaces (with the car's handling changing accordingly) while reaching checkpoints and thus be rewarded with more time to allow the player to reach the goal.
+Like its predecessors, the objective of the game is to successfully drive along tracks with different surfaces (with the car's handling changing accordingly) while reaching checkpoints and thus be rewarded with more time to allow the player to reach the goal.
 If the player doesn't reach the finish line in time, then the game will be over.
 Sega Rally 2006 doesn't support surround sound like its predecessor, Sega Rally 2, and only supports Stereo/Mono sound.
 The game also has a widescreen support.

 Sega Rally 2006 features three game modes: Career Mode, Arcade Mode and the classical Time Attack Mode: